isabellagupta/nris4india/README.md

 These are the steps I followed to register as an overseas voter via Form 6A on the Election Commision of India's online voter services portal.
 Once the application is submitted, there is a lengthy verfication process ([https://ecisveep.nic.in/voters/overseas-voters/)](https://ecisveep.nic.in/voters/overseas-voters/)).
 <br/>
-<br/> **FYI I'm still waiting for my application to be processed so I have no idea if I registered correctly.
-Lol.**
+<br/> <mark>FYI I'm still waiting for my application to be processed so I have no idea if I registered correctly.
+Lol.</mark>

 You can also register by posting the application to the Election Registeration Office of your constituency.
 For this, the documents need to be attested by a 'competent official in the Indian Mission'.